 While reflecting images on whatever you wear, the technology is designed for absolutely free movement.
-The view extends to smartphones with AR games and apps such as Pokemon Go, that use the camera of your phone to monitor your environment on the screen and overlay extra details on top of it.
+The view extends to smartphones with AR games and apps such as Pokemon Go, which use the camera of your phone to monitor your environment on the screen and overlay extra details on top of it.
 On your display, on top of whatever the camera is looking at, Pokemon Go projects a Pokemon.
 Smart glasses like the mysterious Magic Leap and HoloLens will let you virtually location hovering apps, windows, and 3D decorations around you.

 To produce the experience, there has to be an MR device, either a headset or translucent glasses.
-Using so much processing power than either virtual or augmented reality, with the help of either gesture/voice identification systems via a headset or a pair of motion controllers, mixed reality technology joins the virtual and real worlds into one connected experience.
+Using so much processing power than either virtual or augmented reality, with the help of gesture/voice identification systems via a headset or a pair of motion controllers, mixed reality technology joins the virtual and real worlds into one connected experience.

 Extended Reality (XR)

 Extended Reality (XR) is an abstract concept that includes all the different technologies that improve our senses, whether they give us additional knowledge about the real world or create us to enter truly unreal, virtual worlds.

 This includes technologies for Virtual Reality (VR), Augmented Reality (AR), and Mixed Reality (MR).
 Is it time for us to start learning about this new technology a little more?
 Well, by now you might have heard.
 Ok, what does it mean in terms/disclaimers if I say this stuff has been around since 2005: on August 11, 2013, Oculus Rift® developer kit 2 was released by Facebook, the first virtual reality headset for consumers.